michaelearncoding/AIagent-KnowledgeBase-Info-Retrieval-System-with-RAG-Pipeline-/README.md

 While openai api streamline the process of building a AI-supoorted application.
 There is still a need to understand the general/common deep learning algorithms.

+In this repo, I also utilize LangChain to build/develop some ai agent...

 ## Notice

 The code could run into a bug due to deprecated function/API methods.
 OpenAI API keeps updating.